rickosborne/cascades/md/09-1-4-authoritative.md

 I said a silent prayer of thanks for the good timing.

 He fumbled around between himself and the seat as I stood up next to him.
-I've seen enough play acting to know to not walk away until I saw him buckled, so I just beamed him my warmest smile.
+I've seen enough play-acting to know to not walk away until I saw him buckled, so I just beamed him my warmest smile.
 He managed to extract the belt after some time, buckled, and made a show of closing his eyes and ignoring me.

 "Thank you sir.